MistyCommunity/Documentation/src/content/docs/skills/remote-command-tutorials.md

 }
 ```

-As Misty takes pictures of the faces she recognizes, we unsubscribe and re-subscribe to "ComputerVision".
-However, because it’s okay for face detection to remain active even when we are not subscribed to `"ComputerVision"` event messages, we only need to send the command to start face detection once.
+As Misty takes pictures of the faces she recognizes, we unsubscribe and re-subscribe to "FaceRecognition".
+However, because it’s okay for face detection to remain active even when we are not subscribed to `"FaceRecognition"` event messages, we only need to send the command to start face detection once.
 We can accomplish this by using a global variable called `firstTime` that we initialize with a value of `true`.

 ```js
 /* GLOBALS */